legendyen/SungJen_Programming_Practices/README.md

 # Python practices and projects
 ## Motivtion
-The purpose of this repositroy is to document the process toward the dream of computer engineering.
+The purpose of this repositroy is to document the process of building technique in programming.

 As wise man once said: It's never too late to learn!
 ## About the folder